giantswarm/docs/src/content/tutorials/continuous-deployment/manage-workload-clusters/index.md

 aliases:
   - /advanced/gitops/manage-workload-clusters
 menu:
-  main:
+  principal:
-    parent: advanced-gitops
+    parent: tutorials-continuous-deployment
-    identifier: advanced-gitops-manage-workload-clusters
+    identifier: tutorials-continuous-deployment-manage-wc
 user_questions:
   - How to manage workload clusters with GitOps?
   - How to prepare repositories for use with FluxCD?
-  - How to ensure security by combining FluxCD with the Management API permission model?
+  - How to ensure security by combining FluxCD with the platform API permission model?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-honeybadger
 last_review_date: 2024-01-25